2009–10 North American winter: Early February blizzards

 Two blizzards occurred in very close proximity in the Northeast during a timespan from February 5–11.
 This put many areas in the Northeast towards their snowiest winter on record.
 Both were rated on the Regional Snowfall Index, a Category 3 for the first, and a Category 2 for the latter.
 While having very similar snow totals in its aftermaths, the origins were very different.
+In total, the back-to-back snowstorms produced record snowfall amounts in some areas and even pushed areas towards their snowiest season on record.
+They were also mentioned in the media, with the first blizzard receiving unofficial names like "Snowmageddon", "Snowpocalypse" and such, with the latter receiving an unofficial name of "Snoverkill".